-The chairman of the board should ensure that the company maintains contact as required with its principal shareholders about remuneration.
+The chairman of the board should ensure that the committee chairman maintains contact as required with its principal shareholders about remuneration.

 - D.2.1.
-The board should establish a remuneration committee of at least three, or in the case of smaller companies two, independent non-executive directors.
+The board should establish a remuneration committee of at least three, or in the case of smaller companies21 two, independent non-executive directors.
 In addition the company chairman may also be a member of, but not chair, the committee if he or she was considered independent on appointment as chairman.
-The remuneration committee should make available its terms of reference, explaining its role and the authority delegated to it by the board.
-Where remuneration consultants are appointed, they should be identified in the annual report and a statement made as to whether they have any other connection with the company.
+The remuneration committee should make available its terms of reference, explaining its role and the authority delegated to it by the board.22 Where remuneration consultants are appointed, they should be identified in the annual report and a statement made as to whether they have any other connection with the company. - D.2.2.
+The remuneration committee should have delegated responsibility for setting remuneration for all executive directors and the chairman, including pension rights and any compensation payments.
+The committee should also recommend and monitor the level and structure of remuneration for senior management.
+The definition of 'senior management' for this purpose should be determined by the board but should normally include the first layer of management below board level. - D.2.3.
+The board itself or, where required by the Articles of Association, the shareholders should determine the remuneration of the non-executive directors within the limits set in the Articles of Association.
+Where permitted by the Articles, the board may however delegate this responsibility to a committee, which might include the chief executive. - D.2.4.
+Shareholders should be invited specifically to approve all new long-term incentive schemes (as defined in the Listing Rules23) and significant changes to existing schemes, save in the circumstances permitted by the Listing Rules.

-See footnote 6.
+21 See footnote 6.

-This provision overlaps with FSA Rule DTR 7.2.7 R (see Schedule B).
+22 This provision overlaps with FCA Rule DTR 7.2.7 R (see Schedule B).